nickp10/mcubed-persistence/README.md

 * *--appName* - **Required.** This is the name of the application to retrieve the application key for.

+`DeleteAppKey`
+This will delete the generated application key for the specified application.
+This will also delete any privileges that have been configured for this application.

+* *--appName* - **Required.** This is the name of the application to delete the application key for.

 `AllowTable`
 This will grant access to a specific table for a specific application.